zydeco-lang/zydeco/README.md

 An accumulative test file `compiler/cases/acc.vit` is kept for adding small, incremental while convenient test cases under heavy development.
 To add a test case,

-1. Type a complete vituloid term
+1. Type a complete Zydeco term
 2. Type `@@@` at the start of the line, followed by descriptions to the test
 3. (TBD) Type `w/...` where `...` is a sequence of single letters representing phases to run